Ph.D. in Theatre

 5. Thirty hours of credit from a student’s master’s program may be counted toward the minimum 90 credit hours required.
 Up to 9 additional hours of post M.A. work from another school may be accepted (if these credit hours were earned as doctoral work elsewhere).
 See the Graduate Catalog for specifics regarding transfer of credit.

-6. No more than 6 credit hours of THFM 6880, 7960, or 7970 (Internship or Practicum in Theatre) may be included in the minimum program.
+6. No more than 6 credit hours of THFM 6880, 7960, or 7970 (Internship in Repertory Theatre or Supervised Practicum in Theatre/Theatre Performance) may be included in the minimum program.
 These credit hours may potentially be used to satisfy specific program requirements upon approval by the Graduate Coordinator.
 Approval must be secured in advance of registering for the course.

 7. Independent Studies (THFM 7840 or 7850 Directed Readings in Theatre/Performance & THFM 7860 Research Problems in Theatre/Performance) may potentially be taken to fulfill any of the three categories subject to approval by Graduate Coordinator.
 Approval must be secured in advance of registering for the course.
 More than two registrations/six credit hours of THFM 7840, 7850, and 7860 will require special justification.